!! Be Blessed and Nothing Less !!

 As the new-ness of the situation occupied their minds, there was a very sobering, yet profound and gratifying aspect of the marriage that filled their hearts.
 Now that the marriage had been consummated, Ishsha and Ish could never return to or entreat the appointed-time as they had done in the past, it would be impossible to do so.
 They would no longer be meeting once a year to simply celebrate their birthday and stir-up the hope concerning their future with one another.
 This was a big step, this is the real thing.
 The daily interaction was demanding and overwhelming in many ways, yet very fulfilling and rewarding overall.
 The relationship transformed their lives beyond the imagination and anticipation of their youthful dreams.
 As their minds received the revelation and their hearts embraced the emotion of the event, they came to greatly appreciate the insight and preparation that their parents had exercised during the entire development of their lives.
 Although their birthday celebration would still be acknowledged on the appointed day, the preeminence of the day would be to commemorate, each year, the realization of the daily relationship and the children that their marriage had bestowed to them.
 Yes, a yearly reminder of honor and respect for the event that set in motion the daily relationship that would continually challenge and transform their lives.

 The newly-weds were overwhelmed, yet full of inspiration.
 They would now have to totally adjust their daily lives to accommodate the close proximity and their intimate interaction with one another.
 In like manner, the disciples were no doubt excited, as well as astonished, concerning the events that had just turned their world upside-down.
 As the resurrection of Messiah dominated their thoughts, their way of thinking could never fully return to the previous format of the Mosaic Covenant structure.
 The directives of this better covenant were going way beyond . . . ‘because Moses said so’ . . . and were instead focusing on the living-Word . . . ‘because Messiah does so’.
 Yahoshua proclaimed the Source of His directives in John 5:19, So Jesus answered them, “I tell you the solemn truth, the Son can do nothing on his own initiative, but only what he sees the Father doing.
 For whatever the Father does, the Son does likewise.
-This profound principle of the Better-New Covenant can only be fulfilled by the indwelling of YHWH’s Spirit upon each individual, as was exemplified on the Day of Pentecost (FirstFruits), focusing on the indwelling, not the tongues.
-This close proximity of the Spirit will inevitably sanctify an individual from the common-ness and the iniquity of the world that surrounds us.
+This profound principle of the Better-New Covenant can only be fulfilled by the indwelling of YHWH’s Spirit upon each individual, as was exemplified on the Day of Pentecost (Feast-of-Weeks), focusing on the indwelling of the Spirit, not the tongues.
 This interaction transformed the mind and life of each disciple, far beyond the limitation of what a Torah observant mind-set could possibly grasp.
-Walking in the Spirit made a profound impression upon the disciples, motivating them to walk in self-discipline and obedience to the words of their Rabbi, Yahoshua, rather than walking in the understanding and desires of the flesh.
+Walking in the Spirit made a profound impression upon the disciples, motivating them to walk in self-discipline and obedience to the words of their Rabbi, Yahoshua, rather than walking in the limited understanding of their own mind.
 After all that the disciples experienced, their form of worship, the intimacy of prayer, the depth of teaching and their celebration of the Appointed-Times, their lives would never, could never, be the same.
 It was more than obvious, due to their transformed motives and behavior that the substance of each Appointed-Time would have to be applied to their daily lives.
 Meaning, the mercy of being covered by His blood (Passover), the liberation from our sins (Unleavened Bread), the transformation of His resurrection being alive in us (FirstFruits), and the indwelling of His Spirit influencing our heart and mind (Day of Pentecost / Feast of Weeks), must all reside and work within us to direct and guide our daily life.
 This type of obedience provides the proper recognition and inherent authority required to appropriately engage in the annual celebration and commemoration of YHWH’s authentic Appointed-Times.
 Just as a married couple acknowledges the significance of their wedding day each year with an anniversary, YHWH has pre-ordained His Appointed-Times to fulfill the same purpose in order to honor the realization of His Gospel with the Anniversaries of His Appointed-Times, Divine-Appointments.

 Our calling to be witnesses of the Appointed-Times as described above is not a new idea.
 Although it may challenge the current traditional understanding, the Apostles of first-century Israel were in lock-step with YHWH’s transformation of the Appointed-Times.
 Sadly, it’s our own biblical and religious culture, to a large degree, that has lowered the bar, in order to accommodate our earthly desires and preferred influences that the world entices us with.
 Many Believers have, knowingly or unknowingly, succumb to this unrighteous dumbing-down of our true calling.
 May YHWH have mercy on us all, by sharpening our conviction as to prod us to walk in obedience to His Spirit and Word while encouraging others to do the same.